serain/bbrecon/README.md

   <br />
 </dl>

-Bug Bounty Recon (`bbrecon`) is Recon-as-a-Service for bug bounty hunters and security researchers.
+Bug Bounty Recon (`bbrecon`) is a free Recon-as-a-Service for bug bounty hunters and security researchers.
 The API aims to provide a continuously up-to-date map of the Internet "safe harbor" attack surface, excluding out-of-scope targets.

 It comes with an ergonomic CLI and Python library.

-The service is free.

 This repository holds the CLI and Python library.
 Please see [the website](https://bugbountyrecon.com/) for more details.